 Just when the United Free Federation of Demilitarized Autonomies (UFFDA) has agreed to invite Earth into the federation, which hasn't seen war in ages, an ambitious silicon critter attempts a violent coup to take control.
 Original music is by Alice B. Kellogg.

-Summary notes and definitions for chaos, complexity and its indicators, a bibliography including theological references, and implications for human organizations.
+Summary notes and definitions for chaos, complexity and its indicators.

 Indicators explored include fractals, power laws and the regularity of catastrophes, criticality, self-organization, emergence, and unpredictable amplification of small events into huge effects over time.
 Applications and examples come from the natural and social sciences.